0x90JMP/0x90JMP.github.io/privesc/linux/readme.md

 export SHELL=/bin/bash; export TERM=screen; stty rows 38 columns 211; reset
 ```

+## Searching For Quick Wins

-In the shell we can start looking for some fast ways to escalate privileges.
-We start by running a few commands.
+We can start looking for some fast ways to escalate privileges.
 We'll search for the current users groups, sudo privileges and take a look at to see if we can write to any interesting files.

 User groups: is there anything interesting there? e.g. sudo, wheel, docker, adm, ldx
 ```